lluisalemanypuig/physics-simulator/examples/README.md

 contains some OpenGL-based interactive applications implementing several simulations each.
     - The [particles](https://github.com/lluisalemanypuig/physics-simulator/tree/master/examples/interfaces/particles)
     interface sets up several simulations involving sizeless-particles and sized-particles.
 Some of the applications mix the the two types of particles.
+There are many simulations ready, but only a few of them were used to make this [video](https://youtu.be/cjhv6R0XVQ0).
     - The [spring-meshes](https://github.com/lluisalemanypuig/physics-simulator/tree/master/examples/interfaces/spring-meshes)
-    interface sets up four different simulations involving both 1-dimensional and 2-dimensional simulations.
+    interface sets up five different simulations involving both 1-dimensional and 2-dimensional simulations.
+Three of them were used to make a [video](https://youtu.be/mnILFxv_1is).
     - The [fluids](https://github.com/lluisalemanypuig/physics-simulator/tree/master/examples/interfaces/fluids)
     interface allows the user to define a fluid by giving values to several parameters (density, fluidity, ...).
     Three different simulations have been prepared: one to simulate a droplet of a fluid, another to fill up a